 This position is paid.
 Interns are hired for employment on the academic semester schedule for fall, spring, and summer terms.

-Applications for fall 2017 are now being accepted.
-Please send a resume, list of references, writing sample, and cover letter expressing interest in the position and dates of availability.
 Please include all application materials in one Microsoft Word document or PDF file.
 Submissions with multiple email attachments will not be accepted.
 Submit your application materials by email to firstname.lastname@example.org.

 Application deadline for the spring 2019 policy/advocacy internships is November 9, 2018.